 Ajax are the only club in the list who have not won the trophy five times but won the cup three years in a row between 1971 and 1973.

-Top Goal Scorers in Champions League History prior to final of 2016/17 Season (excluding qualifiers):
+Top Goal Scorers in Champions League History prior to the 2017/18 quarter finals. (excluding qualifiers):

 - Raúl – 71